-ACR 125 (Jones-Sawyer) Bias and Discrimination in Hiring\\: This resolution would have memorializes the California Legislature's support for policymakers in both federal and state governments to explore ways to promote the development and use of new technologies to reduce bias and discrimination in hiring and help reduce discrimination in employment in California, as specified.
-Status: Died in the Senate without further action, 2020.
+ACR 125 (Jones-Sawyer, Holden) Bias and Discrimination in Hiring: This resolution memorializes the position of the California Legislature that policymakers in both federal and state government explore ways to promote the development and use of new technologies to reduce bias and discrimination in hiring and employment.
+Status: Pending in the Senate Committee on Rules, 2019.